 - CA Responsibilities to Dependent Youth 12 and older policy and Youth Petition for Reinstatement of Parental Rights policy.
 Many youths have attorneys by the age of 16.
 Youth are able to meet with their attorneys to discuss case plans.
 If the youth expresses a desire to reconnect with family, the attorney will represent the child's position in court. - Shared Planning Meetings policy.
 Beginning at 14, youth are active participants in their case planning.
 The youth attends shared planning meetings and court hearings.
 The youth may also invite two individuals to the meeting.
 The youth may express his/her ideas and what he/she would like to see happen in his/her life.
-Discussion of permanency is a dominant topic in the meetings.
-Linking bio-family's reconnections, safety, wellbeing and permanency, the participants can create a supported case plan for the youth.
+Safety, permanency, and well-being are carefully considered when discussing a youth's desire to reconnect with family.

-In July 2016, the Shared Planning Meetings policy was updated for youth 16 and above, to incorporate a requirement to discuss the child's connections with siblings and other relatives including discussion of skills and strategies to safely reconnect with any identified family members and guidance and services to assist with reconnecting.
+In July 2016, the Shared Planning Meetings policy was updated for youth, 16 and above, to incorporate a requirement to discuss the child's connections with siblings and other relatives.
+This discussion addresses skills and strategies needed to safely reconnect with any identified family members and guidance and services to assist with reconnecting.

-Children Missing From Care policy.
+• Children Missing From Care policy.
 Some youth who are "Missing from Care" are connecting with bio-families.
 Circumstances that led to the youth's placement in out-of-home care may not be relevant at an older age.
 The family may have alleviated risks and safety concerns or there may be additional protective factors present.
-Caseworkers are reassessing safety risks and are using biofamilies for placement options for the youth.
+Caseworkers are reassessing safety risks and are using bio-families for placement options for the youth.
 Support services can be provided to the family.